Sept 17, 2229

-Crowding around one spot on the street, a mob of humans yelled, their voices muddled together, though Wendy could make out one phrase shouted every so often.
+Large identical rusty apartment buildings surrounded a city street with few cars on it, though many people shambled around.
+Across the street from a quaint old monastery, a crowd encircled one spot on the sidewalk.
+The mob of humans yelled, their voices muddled together.
+Wendy could make out one phrase shouted every so often.

 "Go back to your world," hollered several in the crowd.

-She joined in with the others holding up smartphones as they tried to film what happened.
+She joined in with the others holding up smartphones as they filmed what happened.
 One newcomer ran up to the back of the crowd and released a palm-sized drone.
 Flying up above everyone's heads, the drone had a clear view of the drama unfolding.

 The alien no longer responding, the attackers got bored and walked away; pushing their way out of the crowd as a few onlookers threw random junk on top of the unmoving alien.

-While the crowd dispersed, a few took selfies with the body behind them.
+The crowd dispersed, and a few took selfies with the body behind them.
 Oblivious to everyone's interest in getting out of there, Wendy stood still with her smartphone camera pointed at the motionless body.

 "Come on Wendy, let’s get out of here before the police show," said another young woman who had come back for her.

-With his daughter, Gill Rune sat at the dining-room table across from her.
+Gill Rune sat at the dining-room table across from his daughter.
 He wore a suit appearing to made of a carbon fiber mesh.
-Small metal computer interfaces were implanted into his temples, and his eyes had a slight blue tint of light coming from the pupils.
+Small metal computer interfaces implanted into his temples glistened, and his eyes had a slight blue tint of light coming from the pupils.

 Poking his finger at a hologram of a cartoonish woman, he pulled his hand back as its dress changed to a different style.

-"No, no," said four-year-old Sydnie as she poked at the hologram, turning the dress back.
-"It's supposed to be this one," she said, accentuating some of the syllables oddly.
+"No, no." Four-year-old Sydnie poked at the hologram, turning the dress back.
+"It's supposed to be this one," she said oddly accentuating some of the syllables.

-A call came in, a notification only Gill could see displayed before his eyes and an alarm sound he alone could hear.
-Using his thoughts, he opened the message with the Aivot computer system in his head, then got up.
+A call came in; a notification only Gill could see displayed before his eyes and an alarm sound he alone could hear.
+Using his thoughts, he opened the message with the Aivot computer system implanted in his head and got up.
 "I’m sorry sweetie, but I have to go."

 "I’m sorry, go tell your mother I’m going."